For group bookings please contact

 Keswick Museum: on Station Road, next to Fitz Park and the swimming pool.
 Changing exhibitions throughout the year and an excellent programme of family activities, events and talks.
 Your ticket allows unlimited admission for 12 months from the date of purchase.

 Pencil Museum in Keswick: a very popular interactive museum, with lots of free demonstrations and workshops.
-Not open at the moment due to flood damage, but they have a shop on Station Street in Keswick, opposite Costa Coffee.
+Situated next to the old pencil factory, by Greta Bridge.

 Theatre by the Lake: opposite Crow Park, by the northern shore of Derwent Water.
 We are lucky to have such a high standard of theatre, music, dance, and spoken word at the Theatre by the Lake.
 It is also worth popping into the theatre building to see their changing exhibitions (usually local art).
 The cafe and bar are great too!